bmesuere/vlinder/scripts/scripts_readme.md

 ### Updating landcover fractions
 To calculate the landcover fractions at different buffers for a station, you can use the *update_landcover.py* script.
+Make sure to work on a specific branch and **merging with the master is always done in a PR**.

 ## Requirements
 To run the *update_landcover.py* you need: